Slack screen sharing under Wayland

 `xdg-open` fails when using Firefox under Wayland

-Recently I noticed xdg-open started failing opening links in Firefox.
-Giving me the following error:
+Recently I noticed xdg-open started failing to open links in Firefox, giving me the following error:

 Firefox is already running, but is not responding.
 To open a new window, you must first close the existing Firefox process, or restart your system.